-Most of the work on this project has been done between 1996 and 2005.
+Most of the released material has been produced between 1996 and 2005.

-I am actually working on new tracks these days.
+Alex is actually working on new tracks these days!

 So stay tuned.

-I almost finished another Album (Perelin), on which I had worked on for about 3 years.
-None of this material was released untill recently - As well as some more tracks I had worked on for another EP (Changes).
+Alex almost finished another Album (Perelin), on which he had worked on for about 3 years.
+None of this material was released untill recently - as well as some more tracks for another EP (Changes).